PRIVATE INVESTIGATORS IN MISSISSAUGA

-Private investigators often conduct their surveillance at public places such as shopping malls, recreation centers, sport arenas, and more.
+Private investigators often conduct their surveillance in public places such as shopping malls, recreation centers, sports arenas, and more.
 They also rely on public sources of information for their research, such as:

 - Public databases and internet searches to uncover telephone numbers, addresses, and employment information

 - Public libraries to find old newspapers for information

 - Personal Property Security Registration searches to identify a lien associated with an individual or business

 - Bankruptcy records, divorce records, land registry databases, and corporate searches to conduct background inquiries.